1. Home

 Organ Donor Awareness

-Organ donation from one person can save the lives of up to eight people.
+• Organ donation from 1 person can save the lives of up to 8 people.

-A single tissue donor can improve the lives of up to 40 people.
+• Tissue donation from 1 person can improve the lives of up to 75 people.

 Talk to your family!